Interesting & Useful Resources

 - Think Christian has a similar emphasis but from the other side of the Atlantic, so also giving an insight into American life.

-- Jon Coutts writes from Trinity Theological College in Bristol
+- Jon Coutts writes from Trinity Theological College in Bristol, but only occasionally.

 - WordLive contains a range of resources from Scripture Union for personal and group Bible study.